 Careermag is an online information magazine for parents, carers, students and teachers where they can get up to date Labour Market Information and career support and advice.

-Where ever the opportunity arises our teachers will try to discuss in their subject areas about the career opportunities related to their subject specialism.
+Wherever the opportunity arises our teachers will discuss in their subject areas about the career opportunities related to their subject specialism.

 Staff are also able to offer guidance at parent’s evenings.